Things home insurance will cover – and things it won’t

-Understanding exactly what your buildings and contents insurance covers will help you get the best value from your policy and spare you the frustration of a rejected claim.
-From storm damage to break-ins, find out where you stand with our guide.
+Understanding exactly what’s covered in home insurance could help spare you the frustration of a rejected claim.
+From storm damage to break-ins, find out all you need to know about home insurance coverage.

-Understanding exactly what your buildings and contents insurance covers will help you get the best value from your policy and spare you the frustration of a rejected claim.
-From storm damage to break-ins, find out where you stand with our guide.
+Understanding exactly what’s covered in home insurance could help spare you the frustration of a rejected claim.
+From storm damage to break-ins, find out all you need to know about home insurance coverage.

 What does home insurance cover?